1jour1vin

 Nose

-Concentrated, rich and full-bodied with a very long finish, fruity and licorice-like
+Concentrated, rich, and full-bodied with a very long finish, featuring notes of fruit and licorice

 Serve